 The TRAM flap procedure uses your own tissue (autologous) and muscle from the lower abdominal wall.
 The tissue from this area is often enough to create a comparable breast size and shape to your unaffected breast.
 The skin, fat, blood vessels (perforator) and all or some abdominal muscle are moved from the abdomen to the chest area.
-This procedure also results in a tightening of the lower abdomen or a "tummy tuck".
+This procedure also results in a tightening of the lower abdomen similar to but not the same as a "tummy tuck".